RockX-SG/uniiotx/README.md

 - Node.js: v20.5.0
 - NPM: v9.8.1
 - NVM: v0.39.0
+- Abigen: v1.10.17

-We assume that you have installed the necessary software on your development operating system other than Ganache and Abigen.
+We assume that you have installed the necessary software on your development operating system other than Ganache, Node.js, NPM, NVM and Abigen.

 #### Ganache Installation
 Firstly, you need to install [Node.js](https://nodejs.org/en) and [NPM](https://www.npmjs.com/).
 We highly recommend using